mariusbalcytis/webpack-bundle/README.md

 1. Lets you configure webpack config as you want, while still providing needed parameters from Symfony, like entry points, aliases, environment and additional parameters.
 2. Lets you define custom entry point providers if you don't use twig or include scripts in any other way.
+3. Works with images and css/less/sass files out-of-the-box, if needed.

 Look at [Symfony, Webpack and AngularJS Single Page Application Demo](https://github.com/mariusbalcytis/symfony-webpack-angular-demo) for usage examples.